Mine-sniffing rat Magawa ends years of hard work in Cambodia

 Magawa has cleared more than 141,000 square meters (1.5 million square feet) of land, the equivalent of some 20 soccer fields, sniffing out 71 land mines and 38 items of unexploded ordnance, according to APOPO.

-And for the first time, it won a British charity’s top civilian award for animal bravery last year, an honor so far exclusively reserved for dogs.
+And for the first time, he won a British charity’s top civilian award for animal bravery last year, an honor so far exclusively reserved for dogs.

 “Although still in good health, he has reached a retirement age and is clearly starting to slow down,” APOPO said.
 “It is time.”